-'The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children' (DfE 2021)
+'The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.... ...
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children' (DfE 2023)